How to 3D Print? The Beginner’s Guide to 3D Printing

 Popular Filament Types and Their Uses

-Choosing the right filament is important for 3D printing success.
+Choosing the right filament is essential for 3D printing success.
 Here’s a simple guide:

-1. PLA (Polylactic Acid): As an organic material made of cornstarch, PLA can be 3D printed easily.
+1. PLA (Polylactic Acid): As an organic material derived from cornstarch, PLA can be easily 3D printed.
 It is best for toys, models, and things that require no strength.
 It also performs well at cooler temperatures.

 2. ABS (Acrylonitrile Butadiene Styrene): Thermoplastic ABS has good heat resistance, but a heated bed is necessary to prevent the ‘warping’ of the material.
 It’s suitable for functional applications.